 - ✓ Heads of School meetings

 - ✓ Meetings between SENDCos

 - ✓ Aspire SEND group meetings

 - ✓ Termly Aspire hub monitoring days

 - ✓ Shared workshops accessed by our pupils and those from other academies

 - Transition to secondary school: whole class and enhanced transitions, regular communication.

 - Academy trips, camps and sporting events

 - Moderation meetings

-- Learning walks in other schools
+- ✓ Learning walks in other schools

 We ensure the transition from Nursery to Reception is smooth by having regular discussions with the pre-school and Reception.
-In normal circumstances, Reception staff visit our local nursery.
-This year, due to the pandemic, Reception staff have also met with nursery staff virtually.
+Reception staff visit our local nursery, see the meet the children and talk to the staff.
 Early in the summer term, Reception staff upload a weekly video to the school website to familiarise children and their families with the staff and the layout of the classroom.
 They also act out stories and take the children on virtual treasure hunts etc. Enhanced transition is put into place to address any SEND requirements.